Skip to content

 🎯 Use Cases

-• Backup WIP: Save work-in-progress before closing your Codespace
+• Backup WIP: Save work-in-progress before switching branches or closing your environment

-• Transfer Changes: Move changes between Codespaces or to local development
+• Transfer Changes: Move changes between environments (Codespaces, local, WSL, etc.)

-• Code Review: Create patches for reviewing changes outside the Codespace
+• Code Review: Create patches for reviewing changes offline or in different contexts

 • Experimentation: Try changes and easily revert by applying a previous patch